georobGWJ/phase-0-tracks/web_dev/jquery/notes.md

 **Release 1: Study Up**
 *LEARN THE THING (2 HOURS MAX)*
 *Time to execute your plan.
 Aaaand ... go!
 When the time is up, record in notes.md which strategies seemed to be the most effective.*
+I found that there really aren't a lot of tutorials for JQuery, at least not the kind that walk you through things step by step.
+I did learn a lot about the topic but mostly by 'reading' the code.
+I did find an excellent cheat sheet that links to the offical documentation.
+What was most useful for me was working through examples on W3Schools and creating some of my own test code.

 **Release 2: Make a Thing**